Real Estate Valuation Notices

 Property owners with questions regarding their value and/or classification or would like to schedule an appeal, will need to contact our office from 8:00 am to 5:00 pm.
 Monday through Friday at (316) 322-4220 or (800) 822-6346.

-A study of the residential real estate market in Butler County indicated that approximately eighty-six percent (86%) of the real properties in the county will trend upward in market value from 2017 to 2018.
+A study of the residential real estate market in Butler County indicated that approximately eighty-two percent (81.6%) of the real properties in the county will trend upward in market value from 2020 to 2021.
 The residential median increase is less than 4%.
-Eleven percent (11%) will trend downward.
+Fourteen (14.1%) will trend downward.
 The median decrease is less than 3%.
-The remaining approximate 3% will see no change in value.
+The remaining approximate 4.3% will see no change in value.
 Values on specific properties change because of corrections of descriptive information based on field visits by the appraiser’s office staff or from calibration of values based on comparable sales of similar properties in the county.

-A study of the commercial real estate market in Butler County indicated that approximately sixty-eight (68%) of the real properties in the county will trend upward in market value from 2017 to 2018.
-The commercial median increase was 3%.
-Twenty percent (20%) will trend downward.
-The median decrease is less than 2%.
-The remaining approximate 12% will see no change in value.
+A study of the commercial real estate market in Butler County indicated that approximately fifty-nine (59.4%) of the real properties in the county will trend upward in market value from 2020 to 2021.
+The commercial median increase was 2.2%.
+Thirty-seven percent (37.4%) will trend downward.
+The median decrease is 1.9%.
+The remaining approximate 3% will see no change in value.

-A study of the real estate market for vacant lots indicated that approximately twenty-nine percent (29%) of the real properties in the county will trend upward in market value from 2017 to 2018.
-The median increase for acreage models was less than 8%.
-The median change for square footage models was less than 1%.
-Seven percent (7%) will trend downward.
-The remaining approximate 64% will see no change in value.
+A study of the real estate market for vacant lots indicated that approximately twenty-three (23%) of the real properties in the county will trend upward in market value from 2020 to 2021.
+Seventy-three percent (73%) will see no change in value.
+Four percent (4%) will trend downward.

 In accordance with the provisions in K.S.
 A. 79-1476, the Property Valuation Division (PVD), Kansas Department of Revenue is required to annually furnish each county the results of its study relating to changes, if any, of the use value of agricultural land.
 Changes can and do occur as a result of several factors including cropping practices, commodity prices and production costs.
-Based on the values per acre provided by PVD, ninety-three percent (93%) of the agricultural parcels in Butler County increased in value.
-Two percent (2%) of the agricultural parcels in the county decreased from 2017 to 2018.
-Five percent (5%) of the agricultural parcels had no change in value.
-Both native and tame grass median value per acre increased 13.1%.
-Dry crop median value per acre increased 9.39%.
-Irrigated crop median value per acre increased 12.8%.
+Based on the values per acre provided by PVD, both native and tame grass median value per acre increased 3.5%.
+Dry crop median value per acre increased 3.5%.
+Irrigated crop median value per acre increased 4.6%.